Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 After installing Xampp, a folder `/opt/lampp` will be created in Linux OS.
 We will use this folder later to create our YII project.

 2. YII 2 installed.
 If not, refer [to this tutorial](https://www.section.io/engineering-education/php-yii2-framework/) on how to download.
-Download it and intall in your machine.
+Download it and install it on your machine.

 We will do the following in this article: